Padang Padang Beach (Pantai Padang Padang) is a famous surf spot and beach bumming paradise located on the Bukit Peninsula in Uluwatu, South Bali.

 Padang Padang Surf is typically a left-hand barreling reef break but it is also known to have a fairly decent right-hand wave that breaks into the bay.

-The best months to surf at Padang Padang Beach Bali is in the dry season, May to October.
+The best months to surf is in the dry season between May and October.
 Padang Padang Surf works best in offshore winds from the east and the ideal swell direction is from the south-west.

 Tube riding at Padang Padang Surf

 The best time of day to visit Padang Padang (Pantai Labuan Sait) is mid-morning once the sun is already up and it reaches this side of the Bukit Peninsula.

 It’s busiest during the middle of the day and early afternoon when the tourist buses start arriving.
 Sometimes it can be hard to find a nice spot along the beach to settle down because it gets quite crowded, so just keep this in mind when planning your visit.

 You can also consider visiting in the late afternoon during sunset hours as most of the day-trippers would have come and gone by this time.
 Because of its west-facing location, it’s low-key one of the best spots to watch the sunset in South Bali.

 RELATED ARTICLE → 2 WEEK BALI ITINERARY